-This method calculates daily accumulation of GDDs as the average daily temperature minus 50 degrees F. The 'modification' refers to the limits imposed on the daily maximum and minimum temperatures allowed in the calculation.
+This method calculates daily accumulation of GDDs as the average daily temperature (degrees F) minus 50.
+The "modification" refers to the limits imposed on the daily maximum and minimum temperatures allowed in the calculation.
 Daily maximums greater than 86 degrees F are set equal to 86 in the calculation of the daily average temperature.
 Similarly, daily minimums less than 50 degrees F are set equal to 50 in the calculation.